Your digging level

 Harmony and Melody

-• Keep harmony simple and sunny (I–IV–V or I–V–vi–IV variants).
-Major keys and mixolydian flavors work well. • Melodies should be singable, with call‑and‑response between a lead vocalist and chorus.
+• Keep harmony simple and sunny (I–IV–V or I–V–vi–IV in a major key; pentatonic riffs work well). • Write singable vocal hooks; use call‑and‑response between lead and chorus.

 Top tracks